+5% other distribution channels

+The Provence Wines Handbook | 13

+Provence wines: rosés, reds and whites

+ROSÉ WINES

-41 % others distribution channels (cafés, hotels and restaurants, local wineries...)
-Provence wines: rosés, reds and whites ROSÉ WINES ROSÉ: STANDING APART IN THE WORLD OF WINE BUT STANDING STRONG ts accessibility, its freedom from traditional codes, the mention of its colour but also its taste have won consumers over.
+ROSÉ: STANDING APART IN THE WORLD OF WINE BUT STANDING STRONG

+ts accessibility, its freedom from traditional codes, the mention of its colour but also its taste have won consumers over.
 With rosé wine, they find a freer, less conventional and less rigid approach that is in line with the new lifestyles emerging today.

 Rosé is part of a new trend in consumption: less formal meals, not necessarily eaten sitting around a table, and the increasing popularity of world cuisine and evenings of drinks with finger food.
 In other words, occasions that reaffirm the social, shared aspect of dining.

-PROVENCE, BIRTHPLACE OF ROSÉ With an average annual production of 150 million bottles of rosé, Provence is the No. 1 French region for AOC rosé wines and supplies about 4,2% of the world's rosés.
-Historically specializing in rosé wine-making, Provence is also the only wine region to devote nearly 90% of its capacity to rosés.
+PROVENCE, BIRTHPLACE OF ROSÉ

+With an average annual production of 152 million bottles of rosé, Provence is the No. 1 French region for AOC rosé wines and supplies about 6% of the world's rosés.
+Historically specializing in rosé wine-making, Provence is also the only wine region to devote nearly 91% of its capacity to rosés.